evercode1/package-for-views/packages/evercode1/view-maker/README.md

 it’s unlikely you will build models with a single field name.
 At any rate, it’s meant to be a starting point, a fast way to get up and running.

 I hope you have enjoy this plugin and find it useful.
-Please comment, share, like and review if you can, thanks.

 I don’t have a donate button, but If you would like to support my work and learn more about Laravel, you can do so by buying one of my books, [Laraboot: laravel 5.2 For Beginners](https://leanpub.com/laravel-5-for-beginners-laraboot), I really appreciate it.

 ## Change log